-The Doctor of Nursing Practice (DNP) program with a Psychiatric and Mental Health - Nurse Practitioner (PMH-NP) clinical specialty prepares nurses to conduct comprehensive assessments and utilize a range of psychobiological interventions.
+The Doctor of Nursing Practice (DNP) program with a Psychiatric Mental Health Nurse Practitioner (PMHNP) clinical specialty prepares nurses to conduct comprehensive assessments and utilize a range of psychobiological interventions.
 Students gain biological, neurological, pharmacological and physiological knowledge.

 Upon program completion, graduates are eligible to take the American Nurse Credentialing Center (ANCC) Psychiatric-Mental Health Nurse Practitioner certification exam.